 He was captured and he taught English so he could serve as an interpreter.
 But in 1614, as John Smith (of Pocahontas fame) transported him, one of Smith’s lieutenants, Thomas Hunt, kidnapped him.

 Hunt took Squanto to Spain to sell him as a slave.
 But some Franciscan friars saw what happened and saved Squanto.
-The Franciscans taught Squanto the Catholic faith and he was apparently baptized.
+The Franciscans taught Squanto the Catholic faith and he was baptized.

 A free man, Squanto wanted to return home, so he went to London to try to get a place aboard a ship going back to the Massachusetts colony.
 In the meantime, he worked as a shipbuilder and greatly improved his English.